 A successful home workout routine

 It can be difficult to get into a home workout routine.
-Your home is likely filled with distractions, whether it be the people you live with or the things that are on your to-do list.
-While you might have every intention of getting into your home workout routine, there is always something that might come up that seems more important.
+Your home is likely filled with distractions, whether it be the people you live with or the things on your to-do list.
+While you might have every intention of getting into your home workout routine, something might come up that seems more important.

 Stop right there!
 You are important, and so is your home workout routine.
 Taking care of yourself is vital to being more productive during working hours and when knocking things off your to-do list at home.
-Here are some tips on what you need to do to be successful in your at-home workout routine.
+Here are some tips on how to be successful in your at-home workout routine.

 Mark it on your calendar